umair1221/AgriCLIP/README.md

 ## Overview

 We present AgriCLIP, a vision-language foundational model dedicated to the domain of agriculture and livestock.
 First, we propose a large-scale dataset, named ALive, that leverages customized prompt generation strategy to overcome the scarcity of expert annotations.
 Our ALive dataset covers crops, livestock, and fishery, with around 600,000 image-text pairs.
 Second, we propose a training pipeline that integrates both contrastive and self-supervised learning to learn both global semantic and local fine-grained domain-specialized features.
-Experiments on diverse set of 20 downstream tasks demonstrate the effectiveness of AgriCLIP framework
+Experiments on diverse set of 20 downstream tasks demonstrate the effectiveness of AgriCLIP framework.

 <p align="center">